Stocks plunge in worst drop since 2008

 The last time the United States fell into a recession, all three fared well as consumers focused on finding bargains and discounts and turned to retailers known for offering them.

-White House invites Wall Street to Washington.
-D.C.
+White House invites Wall Street to Washington, D.C.

 The White House has invited top Wall Street executives to a meeting in Washington.
 D.C., on Wednesday, as the coronavirus outbreak continues to wreak havoc on markets and sow economic anxiety, according to an official.